Panic Reactions

 How do Panic Reactions happen?

 Generally speaking we don't choose our reaction to a panic-worthy situation (PWS).
-These reactions are programmed into our subconscious and not really part of our frontal cortex.
-When our body (usually brain) becomes alerted to a PWS, it will engage a special range of chemical and hormonal reactions to them that changes our metabolism and primes our body and brain for certain sets of responses.
+These reactions are programmed into our nervous system and not really part of our frontal cortex.
+When our body (usually brain) becomes alerted to a PWS, it will engage a special range of neurological, chemical and hormonal reactions to them that changes our metabolism and primes our body and brain for certain sets of responses.
+(This is the ANS - autonomic nervous system - a set of nerves that set off physiological reactions.)

 For an in-depth discussion of panic states please see the conference session on Better Spoons: Passion & Presence as a Daily Energy Source by The Crisses.